-We mentioned that you could upgrade the SSD, and other than choosing the storage space, you can also choose to add a heat sink to the SN750.
+We mentioned that you could upgrade the SSD, and other than choosing up to 2TB of storage space, you can also choose to add a heat sink to the SN850.
 This provides added protection against overheating.
 Users are advised to download the WD_Black Dashboard to optimize their drive’s performance and monitor its health.
 It’s also where you can access its gaming mode, which allows you to play games at even faster speeds.
 You’ll experience lower latency and improved overall performance.
-The gaming mode does disable device-level low-power settings, so you must remember that.
+The gaming mode disables device-level low-power settings, so you must remember that.
 For one of the best 1TB NVMe SSDs out there, the WD Black SN850 is a strong choice for gamers.
 You can play all your games with high performance and have many of them ready at your fingertips.
 It has very few flaws, too, like running hot and having no AES 256-bit encryption.

-The Sabrent Rocket 4 Plus is an NVMe SSD that has a PCIe 4.0 controller.
+The Sabrent Rocket 4 Plus is an NVMe SSD with a PCIe 4.0 controller.
 This newer controller grants it some incredible speeds.
 If you want one of the best PCIe 4.0 SSDs around, you can’t go wrong with this one.
-Storage space for the Rocket 4 Plus starts at 1TB and goes up to 4TB, though we find that 1TB is enough for most needs.
+Storage space for the Rocket 4 Plus starts at 500GB and goes up to 8TB, though we find that 1TB is enough for most needs.

 In addition to the fast read and write speeds, the Rocket 4 Plus also boasts high IOPS.
 It can read at 350,000 IOPS and write almost double that at 700,000 IOPS.
 Sabrent based the Rocket 4 Plus on the Phison E18 design, which is known to grant SSDs increased longevity and endurance ratings.
 You get a five-year warranty, and you can be sure this SSD will perform well all five years.
 To get the five-year warranty, you must register it within 90 days, or it will decrease to a year only.
 The Phison E18 design comes with a fourth-generation LDPC ECC engine, data path protection from end to end, wear-leveling, bad block management, and more.
 This superior design is the basis of many other highly-acclaimed SSDs as well.
 You can trust these features to protect it from all the abuse that will come from frequent use.